karangale/Airbnb_price_prediction/Docs/component_design.md

 	* Number of beds, baths of the Airbnb listing
 	* Number of restaurants in the region
 	* Trained model based on existing data
-* Output: A floating point value describing the projected cost of the Airbnb listing based on the input parameters.
+* **Outputs:** A floating point value describing the projected cost of the Airbnb listing based on the input parameters.
-* How it works: Uses the model developed using supervised learning on existing data to make a prediction for the cost of the Airbnb listing based on the input values of beds and baths, number of restaurants in the region.
+* **How it works:** Uses the model developed using supervised learning on existing data to make a prediction for the cost of the Airbnb listing based on the input values of beds and baths, number of restaurants in the region.
 ```
 Pseudo Code: